Small Business Bankruptcy Lawyers in Texas

 (This question assumes that your business is in the form of a sole proprietorship.
 If it is a corporation, a limited liability corporation, a partnership, or some other form of business entity, there are other complications.
 If your business is in one of these other forms, please call to set up a consultation with us about your particular situation.)

-Reasons Why Most Litigation Will End upon Your Bankruptcy Filing
+Why Most Litigation Will End When You File Bankruptcy

 The primary reason that bankruptcy stops business litigation is because the debt or claim that your adversary is trying to get you to pay will most likely be discharged — legally written off permanently — in your bankruptcy case.